|Tinkering Production = Skill Level + Learned Trait|

 Any spell, combat maneuver, or special effect that delivers a Break effect counts as 1 Greater FoS for the purposes of forcing a locked container or door.

 Locked containers/doors that are Heavy (see General Craft) add 3 to the number of whatever kind of feats are usually needed to break the lock.
-The Mysteries of Flame and Iron spell, Perfected Fortress, similarly adds 3 to the number of feats, and both these effects can stack.
-A Heavy door or chest with a Mad Tinker’s Lock installed and Perfected Fortress cast upon it takes a daunting 12 Heroic Feats of Strength to break.
+Certain spells may add to the number of feats, and both these effects can stack.
+A Heavy Door or Heavy Chest with a Mad Tinker’s Lock installed and a Spell Enchantment cast upon it may take a daunting 12 Heroic Feats of Strength to break.
 Expect that some locked doors or containers you find in ruins and other weird places may well be unforceable.

 All Feats of Strength used in forcing a lock must be delivered within one minute to have an effect.
 If one minute passes and the object is still locked, the number of Feats needed resets.
 If a door or container is successfully forced, it is considered a Broken item and can be fixed with Basic/Intermediate/Advanced Repair as normal.
 Doors may not be mundanely locked or barricaded (as in, by using a real lock on cabin doors or by blocking their movement somehow).

 If someone is attempting to enter a door, you may not hold it closed against them unless you call a Feat of Strength.
 If you do so, you can hold it closed as long as you maintain contact with the door.
 If they call one or more FoS in response to yours, they may open the door unless you exceed the number of feats called against you.
 Essentially, the “defender” loses in the event of a tie.